dankgen-tobias/python-adaptive-kde/README.md

 # Python Adaptive KDE

+##WIP
+The code can be found in (kdes.py)[kdes.py]

-WIP - The goal of this package is to provide a python package that can calculate 1-dimensional or 2-dimensional adaptive Kernel Density Estimations.
+The goal of this repo is to provide a way to easily calculate 1-dimensional or 2-dimensional adaptive Kernel Density Estimations.
+A proper encapsualtion in a python package will be released later.